"Making A Murderer" Nephew Should Be Released Or Retried, Rules Federal Appeals Court

 "If a state court can evade all federal review by merely parroting the correct Supreme Court law," Judge Ilana Rovner wrote of the state's ruling that Dassey's confession in the case of Halbach's murder was not coerced, "then the writ of habeas corpus is meaningless."

 The US Court of Appeals for the Seventh Circuit panel hearing the state's appeal of Dassey's case reached the decision that the confession was coerced on a 2-1 vote, with Judge David Hamilton dissenting.
-A federal district court previously ordered that Dassey be released or retried, but the state had appealed the decision.
+Judge Ann Claire Williams joined Rovner's decision for the appeals court.
+A federal district court previously ruled in Dassey's favor and ordered that he be released or retried, but the state had appealed the decision and the appeals court ordered that he remain in prison during the appeal.

 The appeals court held that the state court did not properly examine the "totality of the circumstances" when considering whether Dassey's confession was impermissibly coerced.
+The appeals court also ruled that the state court's finding "that there were no promises of leniency or other factors that overcame Dassey’s free will" did not fit with the evidence available of the interrogation and confession.

 Rovner summarized at one point in the lengthy decision Dassey's "characteristics and deficits" that should have, the appeals court held, gone into that decision.